Aristotle: Soul

 For Aristotle, the soul is the form of a living being.
-Because all beings are composites of form and matter, the form of living beings is that which endows them with what is specific to living beings, e.g. the ability to initiate movement (or in the case of plants, growth and chemical transformations, which Aristotle considers types of movement).
-In contrast to earlier philosophers, but in accordance with the Egyptians, he placed the rational soul in the heart, rather than the brain.
-Notable is Aristotle's division of sensation and thought, which generally differed from the concepts of previous philosophers, with the exception of Alcmaeon.
+Because all beings are composites of form and matter, the form of living beings is that which endows them with what is specific to living beings, e.g., the ability to initiate movement.
+In contrast to earlier philosophers, but in accordance with the Egyptians, he placed the rational soul in the heart.
+Aristotle distinguished sensation and thought, unlike previous philosophers except for Alcmaeon.

-In On the Soul, Aristotle famously criticizes Plato's theory of the soul and develops his own in response to Plato's.
-The first criticism is against Plato's view of the soul in the Timaeus that the soul takes up space and is able to come into physical contact with bodies.
-20th-century scholarship overwhelmingly opposed Aristotle's interpretation of Plato and maintained that he had misunderstood Plato.
-Today's scholars have tended to re-assess Aristotle's interpretation and have warmed up to it.
-Aristotle's other criticism is that Plato's view of reincarnation entails that it is possible for a soul and its body to be mis-matched; in principle, Aristotle alleges, any soul can go with any body, according to Plato's theory.
-Aristotle's claim that the soul is the form of a living being is meant to eliminate that possibility and thus rule out reincarnation.
+In On the Soul, Aristotle criticizes Plato's theory of the soul and develops his own in response.
+Firstly he criticises Plato's Timaeus which holds the soul takes up space and can come into physical contact with bodies.
+20th-century scholarship held that Aristotle had here misinterpreted Plato.
+Aristotle also argued that Plato's view of reincarnation entails that a soul and its body can be mis-matched; in principle, Aristotle alleges, any soul can go with any body, according to Plato's theory.